Abdel-had/mini-projet-kubernetes/README.md

 ```

 ## Step 6: Ingress
-At this stage, our application is already accessible from the outside via the virtual IP (VIP) of the cluster or that of one of the nodes, followed by port 30080.
+At this stage, our application is already accessible from the outside via the virtual IP (VIP) of the cluster or that of one of the nodes, followed by `port 30080`.
 However, I wanted to make my application accessible via a simple URL.
 To do this, I created an Ingress rule to expose my WordPress application using a custom domain.

 Indeed, when http://dev-wordpress.pozos.fr is requested, it is the ingress controller that will receive the request and redirect it to the wordpress-svc service inside the cluster on port 8080.
 This service will then be responsible for connecting to the pod in which the WordPress container is running.